How To Become An Appraiser

 - All applications, including Associate must be approved by the Real Estate Appraisers Board.
 Associate education must have been obtained in the five year period immediately preceding application.

 - An initial applicant for a Kentucky real property appraisal credential must complete the requirement in 324A.100 for an FBI Fingerprint Background Check.
+FEE CHANGE:

 - Incomplete applications, will be returned to the applicant noting what additional information is needed.